umadevi-financial-analyst/Nestle-Financial-Modeling/README.md

 ## 💡 Key Takeaway

 The project demonstrates how financial statements, operating performance and valuation methods can be combined to assess business performance and investment value.

+### ⚠️ Disclaimer

+This project is created for **Learning and analytical purposes only** and does not constitute investment advice.